Skip to main content

 The scientific literature is replete with studies demonstrating the feasibility of re-identifying individuals from pseudonymized datasets.
 The uniqueness of high-dimensional data, such as location tracks or detailed activity logs, makes re-identification a significant risk.
 Researchers have shown that as few as four spatio-temporal points are sufficient to uniquely identify 95% of individuals in a mobile phone dataset.

 A privacy policy that fails to acknowledge this reality, and instead uses the term “anonymized” as a blanket assurance of privacy, is committing a significant scientific oversimplification.
-It is a red flag that the company’s understanding of is not keeping pace with the capabilities of modern data science.
+It is a red flag that the company’s understanding of data privacy is not keeping pace with the capabilities of modern data science.

 The promise of data anonymization often crumbles under the statistical power of re-identification techniques, turning a pledge of privacy into a probabilistic vulnerability.